vitingr/vitingr/README.md

-Olá!
-Eu sou Vitor Gabriel! 🖐
+Hi!
+I am Vitor Gabriel! 🖐
 =====================================================================================================================================

 I'm a student of ETEC, and extremely fascinated how technology and programming can impact on people's lives.